 When we say, “checking your playground,” we mean the grounds as well as the equipment.
 It’s easy to remember to check the equipment for hazards, but often the surrounding concrete, play surfaces, and surrounding areas are ignored.

 You might also want to consider what kind of play surface you are using.
 Mulch, rubber, faux grass, and other types of play surfaces exist with different price ranges and benefits.
 If you are concerned about splinters, then mulch may not be a great option, but it can be relatively inexpensive.
-Rubber can be pricier, but last longer than mulch does.
-Rubber can lead to choking hazards depending if you utilize loose fill or solid rubber surfaces.
+Rubber can be pricier but last longer than mulch does.
+Rubber can lead to choking hazards depending if you utilize loose-fill or solid rubber surfaces.
 Faux grass can look aesthetically pleasing but is also expensive and often require rubber surfaces underneath for padding.
-Again, each have their benefits and drawbacks, so it largely depends on what your playground’s needs are.
+Again, each has its benefits and drawbacks, so it largely depends on what your playground’s needs are.

-Watch for children digging in loose fill play surfaces, leaving bare patches for children to fall.
-If kids are jumping from swings (even when you tell them not to), they may be sliding on the play surface, leaving piles of loose fill and bare patches where they land.
+Watch for children digging in loose-fill play surfaces, leaving bare patches for children to fall.
+If kids are jumping from swings (even when you tell them not to), they may be sliding on the playing surface, leaving piles of loose-fill and bare patches where they land.

 Protecting your Playground

-In order to maintain your playground, it is critical to have a maintenance plan and utilize proactive measures to keep your grounds clear and safe for children.
-The National Program for Playground Safety (2021c; NPPS) suggest assigning a designated person to maintain play areas, checking for hazards.
-This person can be a school administrator, facility manager, custodian, head teacher, etc.
+In order to maintain your playground, it is critical to have a maintenance plan and utilize proactive measures to keep your grounds clean and safe for children.
+The National Program for Playground Safety (2021c; NPPS) suggests assigning a designated person to maintain play areas, checking for hazards.
+This person can be a school administrator, facility manager, custodian, headteacher, etc.